 Effective communication begins with an idea worth sharing.
 In this Quest, you will step through a four-part process designed to help you develop a complex idea worth sharing.

 - identify a problem or select a topic for research

 - synthesize information into my own idea

-Split your screen so that on one side you can see these Quest directions and on the other your Work Log (see the tutorial in the vocabulary words section if needed).
-Example shown below.
+3. Split your screen so that on one side you can see these Quest directions and on the other your Work log (see the tutorial in the vocabulary words section if needed).
+Example is shown below.

-- the MeL eLibrary Gale in Context: Opposing Viewpoints using your library card number, student ID or password provided by your school
+- Michigan eLibrary Gale in Context: Opposing Viewpoints using your library card number, student ID, or password provided by your school

 - Google Arts & Culture